 SCHOLARSHIPS FOR CURRENT FRESHMEN THROUGH JUNIORS

-The scholarship application period for current students (Class of 2019, Class of 2020, Class of 2021) will run from February 1 through March 15, 2018.
+The scholarship application period for current students (Class of 2019, Class of 2020, Class of 2021) will run through March 15, 2018.
 The application will be included in the student registration form.

 *Must be submitted for scholarship application to be considered complete.